Incorporating particle flexibility in a density functional description of nematics and cholesterics: Bending fluctuations and intra-molecular order parameter for unconfined chains

-Let us now work out the scaling behaviour of the order parameter $S_{\rm int}$ with chain contour length $l_c$ and persistence length $l_p$ in the case of unconfined chains.
+Let us now work out the scaling behaviour of the order parameter $S_{\Omega_0}$ for unconfined chains as a function of their contour and persistence length $l_c$ and $l_p$.
 In the KG bead-spring model, chain stiffness is governed by the bond bending potential,

 with $\mathbf{t}_{i}$ the normalised bond vector linking the monomers $i$ and $i+1$, respectively located in $\mathbf{r}_i$ and $\mathbf{r}_{i+1}$,